Gorton Center Films

 Film Series at Gorton: A collection of classic films with a twist.
 Shown once again on the big screen, and with special guests, film discussions, trivia, costume contests and more.
 This series includes, among others, Summer Fridays, Ghoulish Feature Fest and the Fa La La Film Festival.
 This series is underwritten by the Hughes Film Endowment.

 First Thursdays Film Series: On the first Thursday of every month at 11 and 7, Gorton screens the latest in independent cinema.
 From award-winning documentaries, to riveting dramas to artistically excellent cinematic short films, Gorton’s First Thursday series offers the very best of cinema every single month.
-This series also includes a screening of Sundance Shorts each December.
 This series is supported by The Sheffield Foundation through the Gorton Producer Program.

 Kartemquin Presents: Kartemquin is a collaborative community empowering documentary makers who create stories that foster a more engaged and just society.
 In 2016 Kartemquin celebrated 50 years of sparking democracy through documentary.
 Kartemquin is internationally recognized for crafting quality documentaries backed by innovative community engagement.
 The organization’s films have received three Academy Award® nominations and won several major prizes, including five Emmys, two Peabody Awards, multiple Independent Spirit, IDA, PGA and DGA awards, and duPont-Columbia and Robert F. Kennedy journalism awards.
 Kartemquin is recognized as a leading advocate for independent documentary media, and has helped hundreds of artists via its filmmaker development programs that help further grow the field, such as KTQ Labs, Diverse Voices in Docs, and the acclaimed KTQ Internship.
 Gorton is proud to offer screenings of Kartemquin’s award-winning documentaries on select Fridays in the spring and fall.